ShivamShrirao/simple_label_tool/README.md

 Label selections are stored in `data/labels.db` in the `images` table.
 Each row contains:
 - `filename`: original image filename
 - `status`: `pending`, `in_progress`, or `done`
-- `labels_json`: JSON object mapping category IDs to arrays of label IDs; empty object for skipped images
+- `labels_json`: JSON object mapping category IDs to arrays of the selected label phrases; empty object for skipped images
 - `skipped`: `1` if the image was skipped, otherwise `0`

 You can inspect the database with any SQLite tool, for example: